ricardojoserf/TrickDump/README.md

 ## Compilation

-Generate the binaries in Windows with:
+Generate the binaries in Windows (generated in the folder "target/release") with:

 ```
 cargo build --release
 ```

-In Linux, first install the compiler, Rust and the necessary libraries:
+In Linux, install the compiler, Rust and the necessary libraries:

 ```
 sudo apt install mingw-w64-x86-64-dev